kengz/Risk-game/README.md

 ## Implemented Code Documentation
 Look at the `html` files inside the [docs](https://github.com/kengz/Risk-game/tree/master/docs) folder, compiled with `Docco`.

+## Chosen AI Personalities
+Since there is 16 possible AI personalities, comparing all combination would require over 200 data sets (including varying player order), we handpicked only 5 personalities that seem stronger.
+This gives us 30 data sets, which is more reasonable to handle.

 ## Data Output (Ben, read this)
 Download the `data` folder for the `JSON` files and data-transformer.
 There's a smaller test file titled `GS_test_1_1_1.json` for your experimentation.